ga-curriculum/intro-to-sql/relating-and-querying-data/README.md

 # ![Intro to SQL - Relating and Querying Data](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to understand and implement one-to-many relationships in SQL databases, apply conditional logic with the `WHERE` clause to refine their data retrieval and effectively use the `JOIN` command to query related data across tables.
+**Learning objective:** By the end of this lesson, students will be able to understand and implement one-to-many relationships in SQL databases, apply conditional logic with the `WHERE` clause to refine their data retrieval, and effectively use the `JOIN` command to query related data across tables.

 ## One to Many Relationships in SQL